 Bullying can take many forms (for instance, cyber-bullying via text messages, sexual harassment on or offline, social media or gaming, which can include the use of images and video and sexual violence) and is often motivated by prejudice against particular groups, for example on grounds of race, religion, gender, culture, sexual orientation, special educational needs or disabilities, or because a child is adopted, in care or has caring responsibilities.
-Bullying is often motivated by prejudice against particular groups or protected characteristics, for example on grounds of race, religion, culture, gender, sexual orientation, special educational needs and/or disabilities, or because a child is adopted, in care or is a carer.
-It might be motivated by actual differences between children, or perceived differences a.
-Age b.
-Disability c.
-Gender reassignment d.
-Marriage and Civil Partnership e.
-Pregnancy and Maternity f.
-Race g.
-Religion or belief h.
-Sex i.
-Sexual orientation
+Bullying is often motivated by prejudice against particular groups or protected characteristics, for example on grounds of race, religion, culture, gender, sexual orientation, special educational needs and/or disabilities, or because a child is adopted, in care or has caring responsibilites.
+It might be motivated by actual differences between children, or perceived differences